Answered By: Lippincott Library Last Updated: Jul 10, 2020 Views: 294

 REIS is available at the Lippincott Library.
-Asked to be logged in at the Service Desk.
+Asked to be logged in at the Information Desk.

-Bloomberg, available in Lippincott Library and Huntsman Hall, contains a section with data on commercial real estate transactions.
+Bloomberg, available at Lippincott Library and in Huntsman Hall, contains a section with data on commercial real estate transactions.

 For income and expense reports for office buildings, use BOMA Experience Exchange Report, from the Building Owners and Managers Association International.
 This is also available in print at call number TX980 .N33 in the Lippincott Library Reference Stacks.